 Observability vs. monitoring

 An observability tool is a software product that helps businesses receive continuous insights on the overall health of their deployed applications.
 You should not confuse it with monitoring — a simple practice of collecting logs from various aspects of an application and analyzing them to check if everything is working fine.
 Observability is much more than uptime monitoring and error tracking; it is about analyzing and predicting the health trends of an application.

 Observability is very important for you if you have a reasonably large application that relies on various deployment environments and other moving parts.
 However, if you have a relatively simple application deployed on a PaaS like Heroku, you probably don’t need to worry about it; simple monitoring will suffice for you.

-In the current technical market, maintaining on-point observability into your software products is crucial to staying ahead of the competition.
+In the current technical market, maintaining on-point observability of your software products is crucial to staying ahead of the competition.
 To help you with that, we put forward our guide on ten observability tools in the monitoring & observability industry.
-We hope that this guide will help you find the right solution for yourself!
+We hope this guide will help you find the right solution!